gitlabhq/gitlabhq/doc/permissions/permissions.md

 | Create project in group |       |          |           | ✓      | ✓     |
 | Manage group members    |       |          |           |        | ✓     |
 | Remove group            |       |          |           |        | ✓     |

+## External Users

+In cases where it is desired that a user has access to some internal or private projects, but others should remain hidden from this user, there is the option of creating `External Users`.
+An administrator can flag a user as external through the API or by checking the checkbox on the admin panel.

+In the case of a new user: navigate to the **Admin** area and click the **New User** button.
+If you would like to edit a user, go to the user list on the **Admin** area and click the **Edit** button.

+External users can only access projects to which they are explicitly granted access, thus hiding all internal projects.
+Access can be granted by adding the users as member to the project or by including this user in a group.
+External users will, like usual users, receive a role in the project or group with all the abilities that are mentioned in the table above.

+External users cannot create groups or projects, and have the same access as logged out users in all other cases.
+This feature may be useful when for example a contractor is working on a given project and should only access the given project and public projects.